 Review all entry requirements for each category before submitting an entry.
 Requirements vary depending on the category.
 Basic requirements include a URL where the entry is live and a username and password if the entry requires a subscription or registration.
 Requirements can be found on the categories page.

 If an entry exists on a platform that is not available via a desktop computer, such as a smartphone or tablet application, entrants should provide a URL to a marketplace page where the application can be downloaded free of charge.
-If applicants are submitting entries that should be viewed through a smartphone browser, such as a mobile web page, please denote that in your entry title.
+If applicants are submitting entries that requires installation of an app or some other technical requirement beyond the typical browser, please note that in your entry.

-Entry fees are $175 per category for non-members or $100 per category for ONA members.
-Entry fees for students are $50 per category for non-members or $15 per category for ONA members.
-If you’d like to become an ONA member, join today.
+Entry fees are $175 per entry for non-members or $100 per entry for ONA members.
+Entry fees for students are $50 per entry for non-members or $15 per entry for ONA members.
+If you’d like to become an ONA member, join here.

 HOW TO PAY

 Judges are a group of distinguished online journalists from around the world.
 Winners are determined by two rounds of judging.
-Judges assigned to each category will narrow down the entries to a group of finalists.
-These judges will then meet in person to select the winners.
+A first round of judges will narrow down the entries to a group of semi-finalists.
+Then a second group of judges will meet online to select the finalists and winners.

 COPYRIGHT AND RIGHT OF USE